-- Narrowing the field early to vendors that make sense for the organization (don't spend time on a vendor you know you can't afford in the end). - Due diligence in understanding the contract and maintenance agreements - ▶ Ongoing communication and discussion after implementation! - Dedication to continuing to make improvements for increased user satisfaction and adoption.
+- Active leadership involvement at all levels, to include the board, executive, management and supervisors - Active provider and frontline staff input in the selection process - Use of decision-making tools (to provide documentation) - Narrowing the field early to vendors that make sense for the organization (Do not spend time on a vendor that is unaffordable in the end.) - Due diligence in understanding the contract and maintenance agreements - Ongoing communication and discussion after implementation! - Dedication to continuing to make improvements for increased user satisfaction and adoption

-What does achieving widespread use mean for Quality Improvement?
+What does achieving widespread use mean for quality improvement?

-The basic foundations for quality improvement can be addressed if providers and staff are using the same tool for data collection, ie the EHR.
-It can allow for more well-defined processes to reduce variation, monitor a process and to collect the data from charting without creating another data collection tool.
+The basic foundations for quality improvement can be addressed if providers and staff are using the same tool for data collection, i.e., the EHR.
+It can allow for more well defined processes to reduce variation, monitor a process and to collect the data from charting without creating another data collection tool.
 (Stratis Health, 2009)